-3. GCRS-DD Services include the following:

-- a.
-Single Point of Entry Services The Georgia Crisis Response System has a single point of entry for intake and access to time-limited home and community based crisis services that support individuals with developmental disabilities in the community. - b.
-Mobile Crisis Team Mobile crisis teams are composed of personnel with differing levels of expertise and training.
-Depending on the crisis, different team compositions may be dispatched.
-A minimum of three team members, including a behavior specialist, licensed clinical social worker, and a direct support staff, will respond to each mobile dispatch. - c.
-Intensive In-Home Support Intensive In-Home Support services include, but are not limited to, the following: Implementation of behavioral intervention strategies provided under the recommendations of the DD Mobile Crisis Team, safety plans, or behavioral support plans already established for the individual; provision of one-to-one support, as necessary, to address the crisis; modeling of interventions with family and/or provider staff; assistance with simple environmental adaptations as necessary to maintain safety; and when necessary accompanying the individual to appointments related to the crisis response.
+- 3. GCRS-DD Services include the following: - a.
+Blended Mobile Crisis Response Refer to Provider Manual for Community Behavioral Health Providers, 01-112 for definition and service requirements of Blended Mobile Crisis Response. - b.
+Intensive In-Home Support Intensive In-Home Support services include, but are not limited to, the following: Implementation of behavioral intervention strategies provided under the recommendations of theintensive in-home provider, safety plans, or behavioral support plans already established for the individual; provision of one-to-one support, as necessary, to address the crisis; modeling of interventions with family and/or provider staff; assistance with simple environmental adaptations as necessary to maintain safety; and when necessary accompanying the individual to appointments related to the crisis response.
 The provision of a staffing pattern up to 24 hours per day, 7 days per week, with the intensity of the Intensive In-Home Support services decreasing over 7 calendar days.
 Maintenance of stakeholder's involvement in the response to the crisis, in order to restore the individual to pre-crisis supports and/or provider services.
 Assurance of appropriate training to support crisis stabilization and the return of the individual to pre-crisis services and supports, to include: a.
 Demonstration of interventions to the family/caregiver and/or existing DD service provider (if applicable) AND b.
-Implementation of these interventions by the family/caregiver and/or existing DD service provider (if applicable).

-- d.
-Intensive Out -of -Home Support A home that serves up to four (4) individuals who are experiencing an emotional/behavioral change and/or distress that leads to a disruption of essential functions, which have not responded to Intensive-In- Home Support services.
-Individual under the age of 18 years cannot be served in an Adult DD Crisis Support Home.
+Implementation of these interventions by the family/caregiver and/or existing DD service provider (if applicable). - c.
+Intensive Out -of -Home Support A home that serves up to four (4) individuals who are experiencing an emotional/behavioral change and/or distress that leads to a disruption of essential functionsIndividuals under the age of 19 years cannot be served in an Adult DD Crisis Support Home.
 There is currently no required licensure for the DD Adult Crisis Support Homes.
-However, A DBHDD compliance initial review and certificate is required to operate the DD crisis site. - e.
+However, A DBHDD compliance initial review and certificate is required to operate the DD crisis site. - d.
 Intensive Out-of-Home Support for Children and Adolescent (C&A) A C&A Home serve no more than four children and adolescent between ages 10 thru 18 years of age, who are diagnosed with a developmental disability and are undergoing an acute crisis that presents a substantial risk of imminent harm to self or others.
 Placement in a C&A home is to only occur as a last resort and after a clinical determination for this level of placement has occurred.
-Extraordinary circumstances must exist in order to place children and adolescent in this level of support.
-The C&A out- of -home site must receive an initial compliance review and certificate is required to operate the C&A crisis site. - f.
-Case Management by Crisis Provider Once the initial crisis has stablished, individuals receiving on site in-home and /or off site out -of-home crisis supports shall also receive case management provided by the crisis provider.
-Intensive Case Management is a time-limited service that connects the individual in crisis to the necessary services and supports to ameliorate the crisis situation, coordinates with stakeholders to assure the development of a discharge plan from crisis support services that meets the needs of the individual and ensures follow up on recommended services.
-Note: Individuals receiving intensive out-of-home services are automatically eligible for Intensive Support Coordination during their admission and for at least 30 days post-transition.
+The C&A out- of -home site must receive an initial compliance review and certificate is required to operate the C&A crisis site.

+e.
+Case Management by Crisis Provider - Once the initial crisis has stablished, individuals receiving on site in-home and /or off site out -of-home crisis supports shall also receive case management provided by the crisis provider.
+This case management is a time-limited service that connects the individual in crisis to the necessary services and supports to ameliorate the crisis situation, coordinates with stakeholders to assure the development of a discharge plan from crisis support services that meets the needs of the individual and ensures follow up on recommended services.
+Note: Individuals receiving intensive outof-home services are automatically eligible for Intensive Support Coordination during their admission and for at least 30 days post-transition.